greatbit/whoru/jira-auth-provider/README.md

 Mandatory parameters:

-jira.ui.endpoint - a Jira User Interface endpoint to redirect to for login jira.api.endpoint - rest api endpoint jira.api.timeout - http request timeout for jira api requests auth.admin.logins - a list of logins, separated with comma - who will have admin permissions for the service
+jira.ui.endpoint - a Jira User Interface endpoint to redirect to login page

+jira.api.endpoint - rest api endpoint

+jira.api.timeout - http request timeout for jira api requests

+auth.admin.logins - a list of logins, separated with comma - who will have admin permissions for the service